shimlab/NanoSplicer/README.md

 * `skimage`

 ## Container access
-If there is any problem install the dependency above, the alternative way of setting up the environment is available via container.
-The required for running NanoSplicer has been packaged in container and can be accessed using `singularity`, which is supported by most High-performance computer:
+If there are any problems installing the dependencies above, an alternative way of setting up the environment is available via container.
+The dependencies required for running NanoSplicer have been packaged into a container and can be accessed using `singularity`, which is supported by most high-performance computing environments:

 ```
 singularity pull NanoSplicer_container.sif docker://youyupei/nanosplicer:v1